nBecky7/alx-low_level_programming/0x00-hello_world/README.md

-Write a C program that prints words
+Use printf to print C program